-EXPERIENCE: July 1, 2020 to July 1, 2021
+EXPERIENCE: July 1, 2022 to July 1, 2023

 In many respects, an actuarial valuation can be thought of as an inventory process.
-The inventory is taken as of the actuarial valuation date, which for this valuation is July 1, 2021.
+The inventory is taken as of the actuarial valuation date, which for this valuation is July 1, 2023.
 On that date, the assets available for the payment of benefits are appraised.
-The assets are compared with the liabilities of the System, which are generally in excess of the assets.
+The assets are compared with the liabilities of the System (liabilities are generally in excess of assets).
 The actuarial process leads to a method of determining the contributions needed by members and employers in the future to balance the System assets and liabilities.

-Changes in the System's assets and liabilities impacted the change in the actuarial contribution rates between July 1, 2020 and July 1, 2021.
+Changes in the System's assets and liabilities impacted the change in the actuarial contribution rates between July 1, 2022 and July 1, 2023.
 Each component is examined in the following discussion.